getzola/zola/docs/content/documentation/templates/feeds/index.md

 2.0 format).
 If you choose a different filename (e.g. `feed.xml`), you will need to provide a template yourself.

+Alternatively, instead of providing an entire template for the feed you can extend them by [overriding a block](@/documentation/themes/extending-a-theme.md#overriding-a-block).
+The Atom template provides a block named `atom_entry_extra`, while the rss template has the block `rss_item_extra`.
+These blocks allow you to extend the content of each item that goes into the feed.

 **Only pages with a date will be available.**

 The feed template gets five variables: